-On the Nile, American tourists among those quarantined on ship hit by coronavirus
+On the Nile, American tourists are among those quarantined on ship hit by coronavirus

 “We are kind of in limbo and in the hands of the Egyptian government, and we would rather be in the hands of the American government,” Khamissian said.

-They worry about being stuck on a boat that size, which is smaller than the Diamond Princess that was also quarantined for 14 days.
-“We’re walking on eggshells, Khamissian said, “and I’m scared.”
+They worry about being stuck on a ship that size, which is smaller than the Diamond Princess that was also quarantined for 14 days in Japan.
+“We’re walking on eggshells,” Khamissian said, “and I’m scared.”

 Kornfield reported from Washington.
+Heba Farouk Mahfouz in Cairo contributed to this report.